writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 Welcome to the Write the Docs {{ city }} {{ year }} sponsorship prospectus.
 We're excited to work with the organizations in our community to build the best documentation event in {{ year }}.
-Created in 2013 in Portland, Oregon, WTD has hosted conferences around the world in Prague, Berlin, Amsterdam, London and Melbourne.
+Created in 2013 in Portland, Oregon, WTD has hosted conferences around the world in Prague, Berlin, Sydney, London, and Melbourne.
 We’re excited to celebrate year 12 with your support!

 We expanded the offerings and introduced a lot of new things,